-Although, several robo-advisors are offering human or almost-human financial planning as well.
+Although, several robo-advisors also provide human or almost-human financial planning as well.

-Most traditional financial advisors want to work with clients with a considerable nest egg.
-Since they earn a 1% fee based on your assets, not your earnings, managing large investment portfolios is how they earn their living.
+Most traditional financial advisors work with clients with a considerable nest egg.
+Since financial advisors typically earn a 1% fee based on your assets, managing large investment portfolios is how they earn their living.
 Many investors don‘t meet the minimum $250,000 to $1,000,000 requirements for a traditional financial advisor.
-Most robo-advisors have lower initial minimums and a few will manage your money if you only have $100.
+Most robo-advisors have lower initial minimums and a few will manage your money if you only have $100, or less.

 With robo-advisors, you have to be willing to give up control over your investment choices.
 Robo-advisors are the perfect choice for investors who don’t have enough time, interest, or knowledge to pick the best investments.

 Many people still like to work with a traditional financial advisor.
-They have a few key advantages despite the lower cost and rising popularity of robo-advisors.
-Here’s how to know if a traditional advisor might be the right choice for you.
+Financial advisors have a few key advantages despite the lower cost and rising popularity of robo-advisors.

 Investing is not a “one size fits all” with a traditional financial advisor.
 You can receive specific advice about your family’s financial situation.
-Everyone’s situation is different or has some little wrinkle in it.
+Everyone’s situation is different .
 Being able to address all the nuances of our lives is a big advantage for traditional financial advisors.

 You Like Meeting Face to Face